memgraph/docs/cypher-manual/reading-existing-data.md

 ```

 In addition to general pattern matching, you can narrow the search down by
 specifying node labels and properties.
-Similarly, edge types and properties
+Similarly, edge types and properties can
-can also be specified.
-For example, finding each node labeled as `Person` and
+also be specified.
+For example, finding each node labeled as `Person` and with
-with property `age` being 42, is done with the following query.
+property `age` being 42, is done with the following query.

 ```cypher
 MATCH (n :Person {age: 42}) RETURN n;
 ```

-While their friends can be found with the following.
+You can use the following query to find their friends.

 ```cypher
 MATCH (n :Person {age: 42})-[:FriendOf]-(friend) RETURN friend;
 ```

-There are cases when a user needs to find data which is connected by
+There are cases when a user needs to find data that is connected by traversing a
-traversing a path of connections, but the user doesn't know how many
+path of connections, but the user doesn't know how many connections need to be
-connections need to be traversed. openCypher allows for designating patterns
+traversed. openCypher allows for designating patterns with *variable path
-with *variable path lengths*.
-Matching such a path is achieved by using the
+lengths*.
+Matching such a path is achieved by using the `*` (*asterisk*) symbol
-`*` (*asterisk*) symbol inside the edge element of a pattern.
-For example,
+inside the edge element of a pattern.
+For example, traversing from `node1` to
-traversing from `node1` to `node2` by following any number of connections in a
+`node2` by following any number of connections in a single direction can be
-single direction can be achieved with:
+achieved with:

 ```cypher
 MATCH (node1)-[r*]->(node2) RETURN node1, r, node2;
 ```

 If paths are very long, finding them could take a long time.
-To prevent that,
+To prevent that, a
-a user can provide the minimum and maximum length of the path.
-For example,
+user can provide the minimum and maximum length of the path.
+For example, paths
-paths of length between 2 and 4 can be obtained with a query like:
+of length between two and four can be obtained with a query like:

 ```cypher
 MATCH (node1)-[r*2..4]->(node2) RETURN node1, r, node2;